-The PhD in arts and technology program is designed for both students wishing to teach arts and technology- related courses in colleges and universities, and for those who wish to develop new artistic, cultural or commercial applications of digital technology/new media.
+The program leading to the PhD in Arts and Technology is designed both for students wishing to teach arts-and-technology-related courses in colleges and universities and those who wish to develop new artistic, cultural or commercial applications of digital technology/emerging media.
 This program emphasizes the fusion of creative with critical thinking and theory with practice.
-Students will normally complete a minimum of 60 semester hours (42 hours in course work and 18 hours of dissertation) beyond a master’s degree or its equivalent, pass doctoral field examinations and complete and defend a dissertation.
+Students seeking a PhD in Arts and Technology will normally complete a minimum of 60 semester credit hours (42 credit hours in course work and 18 credit hours in dissertation) beyond a master’s degree or its equivalent, pass doctoral field examinations and complete and defend a dissertation.

 Program: Arts and Technology